Mitiolf/moviesApp-UI/README.md

 ## MoviesAPI UI

-An web application created to support the API [MoviesAPI](https://github.com/Mitiolf/MoviesAPI).
+An web application created to support the [MoviesAPI](https://github.com/Mitiolf/MoviesAPI).